-The London Borough of Wandsworth, in south London has a large proportion of residents who were born outside the UK - 26% compared to the national average of 10%.
+The London Borough of Wandsworth, in south London, has a large proportion of residents who were born outside the UK - 26 per cent compared to the national average of 10 per cent.
 It also has a larger than average number of families affected by disability.
-Therefore the need to reach families who are unfamiliar with services and who may not know about support for their disabled child has been the key objective of the Parent champion scheme in Wandsworth.
+Therefore the need to reach families who are unfamiliar with services and who may not know about support for their disabled child, has been the key objective of the Parent Champions scheme in Wandsworth.

-Wandsworth Parent Champions reach out to parents in a number of ways: Supporting families of disabled children to know what services are available locally; encouraging families to sign up to the Disabled Children's Register; promoting the WAND card and raising awareness of disability issues to local businesses, services and attractions.
+Parent Champions reach out to parents in a number of ways: supporting families of disabled children to know what services are available locally; encouraging families to sign up to the Disabled Children's Register; promoting the WAND Card and raising awareness of disability issues to local businesses, services and attractions.

-Disabled Children's Register and the WAND card
+Disabled Children's Register and the WAND Card